After completion of the project Analysis of an Energy System the student can:

 - analyze an existing installation for generation of heat/cold and power on both thermodynamic and materials science aspects.

-- explain thermodynamic and materials aspects of the analyzed installation by means of diagrams, graphs and tables.
+- explain thermodynamic and materials aspects of an existing installation by means of diagrams, graphs and tables.

-- write simple programs in Matlab to analyze thermodynamic systems and create thermodynamic graphs.
+- write simple programs in Matlab to analyse thermodynamic systems and create thermodynamic graphs.

 - interpret contradictory / incomplete information and uncertainties / inaccuracies in the given data.